 - Collecting over 1,000 in-depth surveys and 500 comments from local residents

 - More than 60 percent of the residents recommended the creation of the grant program

-Our Agency is in the process of selecting community-based organizations or social ventures/enterprises that can provide Bayview- Hunters Point residents with green sector workforce opportunities during the planning and construction phases for the permanent, new Greenhouses.
-Our goal is to fulfill our Agency's Environmental Justice Policy while supporting the health, wellness and resiliency of the Bayview community.
+We are honored to partner with HPF, Old Skool Cafe, and SFCC.
+These organizations will provide Bayview- Hunters Point residents with green sector workforce opportunities during the planning and construction phases for the permanent, new Greenhouses.
+Their partnership will also help us to fulfill our Agency's Environmental Justice Policy while supporting the health, wellness, and resiliency of the Bayview community.